NDSS 2021 Call for Papers

-New Submission Model: NDSS will have two review cycles in 2020: the first (Summer) with a submission deadline of June 14, 2019, and the second (Fall) with a submission deadline of September 13, 2019.
+Submission Model: NDSS will have two review cycles in 2021: a Summer submission perios and a fall submission period.
+The full list of important dates for each session is listed below.
 All submissions must be received by 11:59 PM AoE (UTC-12) on the day of the corresponding deadline.

 For each submission to one of the two review cycles, one of the following decisions will be made:

 - Accept: Papers in this category will be accepted for publication in the proceedings and presentation at the conference.